Nazariel/42-Api-to-iCal/README.md

 2. Access the application via your browser at `http://127.0.0.1:5000`.
 4. An initial login is required to initialize the application.
 Then periodically to refresh the API authorization.
 5. To manually update the calendar, go to the address `/update/`.
-6. To start a periodic calendar update, go to the address `/periodic_update`.

 ## Usage with Docker Compose
 1. Make sure you have Docker and Docker Compose installed on your machine.